Guide to the best hikes in Door County, including the best winter hikes and easily accessible hikes.

 As the Fern Trail enters Lynd Point, it begins to parallel the shoreline, which is as varied as the hiking path terrain.

-Here you’ll find flat, walkable rocks similar to those found at Cave Point County Park and water sloshing between jagged boulders.
+Here, you’ll find flat, walkable rocks similar to those found at Cave Point County Park and water sloshing between jagged boulders.
+If you are not up for walking, you can also try kayaking or e-bike tours.

 There are also some of the most beautiful beaches in Wisconsin with fine sand, pebble, and shell mixtures.